EdTech for Education Centres of Excellence

 A key consideration in finding the right solution was being able to develop a long-term relationship with a brand that was passionate about education.
 The technology offering needed to be upgradable and host a wealth of educational resources and applications, giving teachers freedom of choice.
 In addition, Lee Chapel specified that the display would need to support seamless connectivity with other classroom devices.

 When researching potential solutions for the new ICT suites, Hayley approached the school ICT partner to see if they had any suggestions.
 The partner recommended the Promethean ActivPanel and invited Hayley to London to attend education technology show Bett to learn more about the capabilities of the ActivPanel.

-At Bett, Hayley visited Promethean and watched some of the on-stand demonstrations delivered by teachers which gave her first-hand experience of the level of interactivity and numerous resources accessible via the ActivPanel.
+At Bett, Hayley visited Promethean and watched some of the on-stand demonstrations delivered by teachers which gave her first-hand experience of the level of interactivity and numerous resources accessible via the ActivPanel smart board.
 Hayley was also invited to a seminar on gamification and learning in the Promethean Platinum Suite which discussed the benefits of using games as valuable learning resources.

 “It was fantastic to be able to meet the Promethean team at Bett and see what they are all about.
 It was so refreshing to experience the passion for education Promethean has and to see real teachers on the stand talking so positively about how the ActivPanel is used in their classrooms.
 There was a real infectious buzz,” said Hayley.

 Lee Chapel Primary School organised a demo session with their ICT partner and Jim Wallis Head of Promethean’s Market Development Team visited the school for a meeting to discuss how Promethean could help the trust achieve its ambitions.

 With support from Jim, Lee Chapel Primary invested in its first six ActivPanels and it quickly reaffirmed the value they added to teaching and learning.
 There are now another five ActivPanels on the way.